lyz-code/pydo/docs/design.md

   * Positive and negative habits, annotate when they happen and add alarms.
 Set a max and min recurrence.
 * [ ] Serial tasks, recurrent without date, process book, 25 pages starting value, increment
+* [ ] Set up an end of tasks, can be both relative to the due or absolute that will be automatically deleted or completed if it hasn't been acted upon.
 * [ ] Stats - Dash
   * Speed of sprint, week, day with filter by project or tag
   * [ ] Average day est consumption and evolution, also filter possibility by